 If you are moving out of your rental unit, then you have a right to the return of your security deposit.
 That’s the law here in the State of Florida.
 However, that does not mean that you won’t have to file a lawsuit to get that money returned to you by the landlord.

-A good piece of advice if you are having a problem with your landlord returning your security deposit is to speak with an experienced Florida real estate lawyer to learn about your rights because the law provides for the payment of attorney fees in the event the landlord is determined to have violated the law.
-Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.
+A good piece of advice if you are having a problem with your landlord returning your security deposit is to speak with an experienced Florida real estate lawyer to learn about your rights because the law provides for the payment of attorney fees in the event the landlord is determined to have violated the law (which means, in many instances, the tenant will not have to pay any money to the lawyer, unless the lawyer wins the case).
+Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions

 For more on landlord tenant issues, check out the following: